Roughly 50–70 million Americans are affected by poor sleep.

 Taking more melatonin than this likely won’t help you fall asleep faster.
 The goal is to find the lowest dose that will help you fall asleep.

 However, it is best to follow the instructions that come with your supplement.

 Melatonin is widely available in the US.
-You will need a prescription for melatonin in other places, such as Canada, Australia and the UK.
+You will need a prescription for melatonin in other places, such as the European Union and Australia.

 Summary: If you want to try melatonin, start with 0.5 mg or 1 mg 30 minutes before bed.
 If that doesn’t work, then try increasing it to 3–5 mg or follow the instructions on the supplement.

 Current evidence suggests that melatonin supplements are safe, non-toxic and not addictive (39).